TeaMakiNL/TeaMakiNL/README.md

 - 👋 Hi, I’m @TeaMakiNL
-- 👀 I’m interested in game dev, theatre, design and art
+- 👀 I’m interested in game dev, design and art
 - 🌱 I’m currently learning some python in school :3
 - 💞️ I’m looking to collaborate on the space station 14 game!
-- 📫 How to reach me - .teamaki on discord
+- 📫 How to reach me - teamakinl on discord
-- 😄 Pronouns: They/Them, but if your language doesn't have those, then use it/its or she/her
+- 😄 Pronouns: She/They, but if your language doesn't have those, then just use or she/her
 - ⚡ Fun fact: Never broke a bone before

 <!---